1888 Louisville (Louisvilles)

 Photo A

 Dated 1888.
 Old Judge baseball card of S Smith (88).
 Full view at left, detail view at right.
-Photo date can be confirmed as this was the only year Smith played for the team.
+Year of photo can be confirmed as this was the only year Smith played for the team.
 Full view shows a maroon uniform with blue-gray stockings as described in newspaper accounts from this year.
 Detail view shows a maroon cap with light-colored horizontal bands and trim along the bill of the cap.
 Year Smith with team from baseball-reference.com.
 Image from the Metropolitan Museum of Art, New York.

 Photo B